amblount/art-dealership/README.md

 # Art Dealership

 ##User Stories
-user stories go here

-- User can follow artists
+- User can view all artists
-- User can unfollow artists
+- User can add an artist
-- User can favorite artworks
+- User can delete an artist
-- User can dislike artworks
+- User can view artist profile page
-- User can add new artists
+- User can view artist portfolio
-- User can update artist bio/info
+- User can comment on a artists portfolio

 ## Wire Frames
 #### View all artists